HDG-Community/hdg-wiki-two/content/writing-in-hdg.md

 **Do not break this rule.
 Do not test its boundaries.
 Do not tiptoe up to it and insist you aren't touching it.
 It exists for a reason, and it will not be removed, watered down, or otherwise reduced in scope.**

-(Note that this rule does *not* rule out forms of kink like oviposition, etc, as long as no actual reproduction takes place, nor does it rule out forms of kink like [CG/L](/blog/001-children-and-cgl)).
+(Note that this rule does *not* rule out forms of kink like oviposition, etc., as long as no actual reproduction takes place, nor does it rule out forms of kink like [CG/l](/blog/001-children-and-cgl)).
 ### No Targeted Fics
 HDG touches on some very sensitive topics, and writers are frequently exploring personal experiences through the lens of fiction (this is not unusual; a lot of fiction is writers airing their dirty laundry in print in one way or another).
 For this reason, we ask members of the community to be considerate when interacting with stories, lore, and *especially* writers, and to not use those stories as a vehicle for grudges, a roundabout way of winning an argument, etc. We especially ask that you not write stories specifically targeting other stories; 'fixfic' is a common occurrence in other fandoms, but those fandoms are very unlikely to find the author of the source material in question reading said 'fixfics.'
 We want to ensure HDG remains a healthy, vibrant, and safe creative community.